International Dual Diploma Programs

 Step 6 — University Applications

-ROA issues official Ontario documents for admissions; your school continues to guide students on program choices and deadlines.
+ROA issues official Ontario academic documents for university and college admissions, while your school continues to guide students on program choices, application strategy and deadlines.
 Together, we support strong applications.

 Who Does What?